-Start Date: August 6.
+Start Date: March 3.
 Class runs for 4 weeks.
-DEADLINE EXTENSION FOR BUSY SUMMER SCHEDULES!!
-Students have FOUR weeks after the last class is posted to complete the course!!
+Students have 2 weeks after the last class is posted to complete the course!!
 No live classes- do the lesson plans on YOUR schedule.

 This 4 week class is a “quick guide” to our galaxy and beyond!
 We are going to cover a wide range of topics, including stars, planets, moons, asteroids, meteors, comets, and more!
 Plus, we’ll have a lot of fun hands on activities and projects!

 This class is not recommended for most children under 9 (but we trust that you know your child’s abilities better than we do!).
 Younger students 9-11 should usually be placed in Level 1.
 Students age 13 and up, or younger students who are academically gifted, should be placed in Level 2.
 Level 2 students will have more rigorous homework.

 LESSON PLANS: This is an 4 week class.
 Students have 2 weeks after the last class is posted to complete all work.
 Weekly lesson plans are posted on Tuesdays by 5pm Pacific Time.
 There is no “live” component to this class, which allows students to work at their own pace.
 This is a great option for busy students who need to work on their own schedule, and students who live all over the world and can’t easily coordinate time zones.

 Lesson plans are a combination of power point, graphics, video, and audio.
 Each slide is fully narrated for students who prefer to hear material read to them.
 There is no textbook for this course.

 DISCUSSION:We offer an “open talk” forum where students can have fun getting to know their classmates!